Azana Spa shooting

-On October 21, 2012, a shooting occurred at the Azana Spa in Brookfield, Wisconsin, a suburb of Milwaukee.
+On October 21, 2012, a mass shooting occurred at the Azana Spa in Brookfield, Wisconsin, a suburb of Milwaukee.
 Four people, including the shooter by suicide, died in the incident; four others were injured.
 The shooter was identified as 45-year-old Radcliffe Franklin Haughton, the estranged husband of a spa worker killed in the shooting.

-Events
+Shooting and Aftermath

 On October 21, 2012, Haughton arrived at the Azana Spa at 200 North Moorland Road by taxi, wearing a camouflage outfit and carrying a backpack.
 When he didn't see the car of his ex-wife (who was one of those killed), he and the taxi driver ate at a nearby Burger King restaurant.
 Haughton paid the driver with a $20 tip and left after seeing his ex-wife's car in the parking lot.
 He was described by the driver as shaking, even stumbling, as he walked from the cab to the spa.

 Haughton entered the spa building at 11:09 a.m.
 He was confronted by his ex-wife, who tried to speak calmly to him, but he grabbed her by the hair and fired four shots into the floor with a FN FNP .40-caliber handgun.
 Haughton forced everyone inside the spa to lie down on the floor, then continued firing at them.
 He first shot a pregnant woman, who survived, followed by a woman whose gunshot wound was fatal.
 Then, he fatally shot another woman as she tried to reason with him while comforting Haughton's stepdaughter, an employee at the spa who was uninjured and managed to escape the building.
 Finally, after injuring three other women, he shot and killed his ex-wife.

 He reloaded at least once, but his gun jammed after changing magazines.
 The jam allowed the spa's former owner to escape.
 He locked one of the exit doors and ran upstairs, where he started a fire inside the spa.
 At 11:22 a.m., Haughton called his brother Robert on his cellphone, telling him to go to Wisconsin as "all hell is breaking loose", before committing suicide.